Willow Cuttings

 Dunbar Gardens willow cuttings

 We have been selling willow cuttings for propagation since 2007.
 These hardwood cuttings are an easy and reliable way to grow new willow plantings.
 The willow varieties in the table have grown well at Dunbar Gardens in northwest Washington.
 Most of them are very useful for basket making; some are good for hedges, living fences, sculptural work, or garden ornamentals.
 There will be variation in the color of both the fresh and dried rods.
 Order instructions and prices are further down the page.
-On farm sales only starting in 2024.
 There are also planting and growing tips further down the page which are included with orders.
 Please keep in mind that these cuttings are intended for use in gardens or where there is active control of weeds and grass.
 These are not large enough for conservation type plantings.

 Willow cuttings list of varieties: Here is a list and short descriptions of the willows we offer.
 You will also find several collections of varieties that we offer as packages further down the page.